flameberry/FlameberryWeb/content/english/_index.md

 ---
 # Banner
 banner:
-  title: "The Ultimate Game Engine to build Crazy Good Games...
-Crazy Fast."
+  title: "The Ultimate Game Engine to build Games or Experiment in the World of Graphics."
   content: "Flameberry Engine is a C++ Game Engine based upon the Vulkan Graphics API and is currently under development.
 The goal is to build a capable fast and efficient 3D game engine which can ship games on platforms like macOS, Windows, and Linux, and maybe Consoles, PlayStations, Android and iOS in the future!"
   image: "/images/flameberry/EngineSS_PhysicsWithBG.jpeg"
   button: